The idea of catching Polished.com Inc (POL) Stock might be a good one

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Polished.com Inc (AMEX:POL) raised 2.80% to close Friday’s market session at $0.08, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.08 and $0.09 throughout the trading session with the volume trading being 17844631 shares, which represented a significant variation when compared to the three months average volume of 5.06 million shares.
-The firm’s stock price fluctuated -8.81% within the last five trades and -40.49% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -82.84% in the last 6 months and -82.46% was subtracted to its value over the previous 3 months.
-POL stock is trading at a margin of -23.83%, -59.74% and -82.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Polished.com Inc (AMEX:POL) raised 4.09% to close Monday’s market session at $0.08, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.08 and $0.08 throughout the trading session with the volume trading being 6254511 shares, which represented a significant variation when compared to the three months average volume of 5.35 million shares.
+The firm’s stock price fluctuated -32.26% within the last five trades and -40.43% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -83.85% in the last 6 months and -82.04% was subtracted to its value over the previous 3 months.
+POL stock is trading at a margin of -18.39%, -56.22% and -82.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Polished.com Inc’s Profitability and Valuation Ratios Tell Us About the Stock?